CSC207-2023Y-UofT/course-project-tnt/README.md

 - User Login: Registered users can log in securely to access their task list.
 - User Logout: User is brought back to the main page, where they are shown the options to either sign in or register.
 4. Prompts
-- Timer Continuation Prompt: The user can choose to continue the study session without a break, making the app flexible to individual preferences.
+- User Sign-in and Registration: Prompt displays authentication updates, such as errors when user attempts to signin or register, providing guidance on how the user can successfully access the app content.
-- User Signin Registration Prompt: Prompt displays authentication errors when user attempts to signin or register, providing guidance on how the user can successfully access the app content.
+- Pomodoro Session Updates: Using the prompts, the user can choose to continue the study session without a break, making the app flexible to individual preferences.

 ## Note on SOLID and CA